Tsoanelo Pholo

-Tsoanelo Pholo (born 13 December 1982 in Johannesburg) is a field hockey player from South Africa, who was a member of the national squad that finished 9th at the 2004 Summer Olympics in Athens.
+Tsoanelo Pholo (born 13 December 1982 in Johannesburg) is a field hockey player, High Performance Coach and Coach Educator from South Africa, who was a member of the national team that finished 9th at the 2004 Summer Olympics in Athens.

-She was born in Maseru, Lesotho and later moved to Johannesburg where she still resides. and she is nicknamed Coach.
+She was born in Maseru, Lesotho and later moved to Johannesburg where she still resides, and she is nicknamed Coach.
 Pholo played for a provincial team called Southern Gauteng.
-She was recruited to represent South Africa in the touch rugby World Cup in 1999.
+She was recruited to represent South Africa in the touch rugby Touch World Cup in 1999 at the age of 16.
 She also played soccer.
 After her retirement from playing international hockey, Pholo pursued her coaching ambitions.

-Coach Pholo is an FIH (International Hockey Federation) Level 4 Accredited Field Hockey coach & FIH Coach Educator.
-She is head coach of the women's 1st team at the University of Johannesburg, head coach of the Southern Gauteng provincial Junior (Under 21) team, and she coached the South African team which won the 2018 African Youth Games in Algiers, Algeria and were semi-finalists at the 2018 Youth Olympic Games in Buenos Aires, Argentina.
+As a coach, Pholo is an FIH (International Hockey Federation) Level 4 Accredited Field Hockey coach, FIH Coach Educator and FIH Trainer.
+She was head coach of the women's 1st team at the University of Johannesburg, head coach of the Southern Gauteng provincial Junior (Under 21) team, and she coached the South African team which won the 2018 African Youth Games in Algiers, Algeria and were semi-finalists at the 2018 Youth Olympic Games in Buenos Aires, Argentina.

-She is the striker coach for the South Africa men's national field hockey team.
+She led the South African Senior Hockey5s team to a semi-final spot at the inaugural 2024 FIH Women's Hockey5s World Cup and was the striker coach for the South Africa men's national field hockey team which scored 16 goals at the 2024 Summer Olympics.

+She led the Hong Kong Women’s Hockey Program (u12 - Senior Team) from 2024 to 2026.